deepbsd/OST_Python/README.md

 lesson.

-Those descriptions for each lesson are included in text files called Lesson01_Name_of_Lesson.txt in their respective course directories.
+Those descriptions for each lesson are included in text files called `Lesson??_Name_of_Lesson.txt` in their respective course directories.
-Each course directory (eg, Python1, Python2, etc) contains the course PDF file, a collection of Lesson01_Name.txt files, and a list of related python programs from that particular course.
-Each Lesson??_Name.txt file contains project information that has a 'Filename(s): whatever1.py test_whatever1.py' line.
+Each course directory (eg, Python1, Python2, etc) contains the course PDF file, a collection of `Lesson??_Name.txt` files, and a list of related python programs from that particular course.
+Each `Lesson??_Name.txt` file contains project information that has a `Filename(s): whatever1.py test_whatever1.py` line.
 Thereby you can read the python programs associated with each project and each lesson.